pyKore/Kore/README.md

 The project is now structured around a client-daemon architecture for better modularity and extensibility:

-- **Kernel Daemon** (KernelD.py): The core of the system.
+- **Kore Daemon** (KoreD.py): The core of the system.
 It manages the P2P network, the mining process, the blockchain database, and exposes an API for the explorer.

-- **Kernel CLI** (KernelCLI.py): A command-line client that communicates with the daemon to perform actions like starting/stopping mining, creating a wallet, or sending transactions.
+- **Kore CLI** (KoreCLI.py): A command-line client that communicates with the daemon to perform actions like starting/stopping mining, creating a wallet, or sending transactions.

 - **API** (serverAPI.py): A Flask API that allows querying the state of the blockchain.
-It is designed to be used by block explorers like the Kernel Explorer.
+It is designed to be used by block explorers like the Kore Explorer.

 ## Features